A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Results

 \section{Results}

-\subsection{Model selection}
+\subsection{Model Selection}

 We first perform model selection by calculating the Bayesian evidence in favor of an SMBHB at 3C~66B against the null hypothesis.
-For this calculation, we match our prior on CGW parameters to the results of EM searches.
+For this calculation, we match our prior on the CGW parameters to the results of EM searches.
 This approach allows for precise confirmation or exclusion of the EM model.
-In particular, for the $\log_{10}$ chirp mass, we use a skewed Normal prior with hyperparameters for skewness, mean, and the standard deviation which have values of $-3.08$, $9.12~ [\log_{10}M_\odot]$ and $0.42~[\log_{10}M_\odot]$, respectively.
-We found empirically that this prior has the same unequal uncertainty levels as constraints from EM data in Table~\ref{tab:3c66b}.
+In particular, for the $\log_{10}$ chirp mass, we use a skewed Normal prior with hyperparameters for the skewness, mean, and the standard deviation which have values of $-3.08$, $9.12~ [\log_{10}M_\odot]$ and $0.42~[\log_{10}M_\odot]$, respectively.
+We found empirically that this prior has the same unequal uncertainty levels as constraints from the EM data in Table~\ref{tab:3c66b}.
 Similarly, we fix the luminosity distance based on the redshift of 3C~66B, assuming the $\Lambda$CDM cosmological model based on~\citet{PlanckCollaborationAghanim2020}.
 We use an exponential-Normal prior for $\log_{10} f_\text{GW}$, with mean and variance from Table~\ref{tab:3c66b}.
 We perform this calculation with only the Earth term of the CGW.
-Finding $\ln \mathcal{B} = 0.22$, we find no evidence for an SMBHB at 3C~66B; nevertheless, we cannot rule out the EM model.
-Therefore, we place limits on the parameters of a potential SMBHB at~3C~66B.
+Finding $\ln \mathcal{B} = - 0.0027(7)$, we claim no evidence for an SMBHB at 3C~66B; nevertheless, we cannot rule out the EM model.
+Finding no evidence, we then calculate upper limits on the parameters of a potential SMBHB in~3C~66B.

+Exponentiating our result, the Bayes factor is $\mathcal{B} = 0.9973(6)$, whereas~\citet{ng15_cw_targeted} find a value of $\mathcal{B} = 0.293(3)$.
+This disagreement is due to noise fluctuations, which are capable of yielding Bayes factors of up to $\sim 1$ according to the null distribution~\citep[see Figure 1, left, in][]{ng15_cw_targeted}.
+The use of different pulsars, different instruments, as well as different noise models can influence the fluctuations.
+Additionally, the Bayes factor calculated in this study is based on the Earth term, whereas the Bayes factor in~\cite{ng15_cw_targeted} is calculated based on both the Earth term and the pulsar term.